 With that in mind, general counsels should carefully consider the following when engaging an ALSP:

 1. Assess internal needs and align them with the right provider

 The process of identifying and selecting the right ALSP requires an acute awareness of the legal department’s needs.
 General counsels should initiate an audit of the entire legal function to identify processes that could benefit the most from outsourced legal services.
-Knowing the best type of work — whether it’s a document management solution for routine agreements such as joinders, confidentiality agreements, vendor contracts or other solutions such as contract data extraction — to outsource helps narrow the selection process to ALSPs that specialize in specific types of work.
-For example, some ALSPs offer legal tech enabled solutions that employ a large network of freelance attorneys that are experts in specific document types, such as high-volume legal work.
+Knowing the best type of work — such as a Contract Automation solution for routine agreements such as joinders, non-disclosure agreements, vendor contracts, or other solutions — to outsource helps narrow the selection process to ALSPs that specialize in specific types of work.
+For example, some ALSPs offer AI-driven legal tech solutions and access to a large network of freelance lawyers to streamline and automate routine contracts.

 2. Identify a partner that can streamline onboarding